-God could have changed things in my husband and in our situation to result in me having better feelings, temporarily at least.
-Instead, he heard my request and changed what really needed addressing — my heart.
+God heard my request and changed what really needed addressing which was my heart.
 Changing my heart to depend on God alone, affected everything in my life, including benefiting my marriage.
-Of course God wanted our marriage to be stable and secure.
+Of course, God wanted our marriage to be stable and secure.
 He just chose to work on my half of the deal first.

-That attitude trickled out from my prayer time into my marriage.
+This change in perspective that led me to trust God more and complain less trickled out from my prayer time into my marriage.
 I wasn’t as critical or needy.
 My feelings of stability and security weren’t wrapped up in the emotional ups and downs of marriage.
 I could take life day by day and know that whatever came next, my God was bigger and stronger.
-I also knew he was working in both of us.
-He was for us, not against us and he’d finish the good work he started in each of us individually and in our marriage.
+I also knew God was working in both of us.
+He was for us, not against us and he’d finish the good work he started in each of us individually and inside our marriage.

-In my letting go and being less worrisome and controlling, I realized I was no more perfect at marriage than my husband was.
-It was equally new for both of us.
-God was merciful and so very patient to give me the repeat message until I decided to let go and let him work in both of us.
+In my letting go and letting God take control, I became less worried and controlling.
+I realized I was no more perfect at marriage than my husband was.
+It was equally new for both of us!
+God was merciful and so very patient to give me the repeated message until I decided to let go and let him work in both of us.